sebma-github/DNA-methylation---Charr/README.md

 ## III.
 Analyse methylation data at the region level
 Use **BentvsLimn.R**  with  **Matrices_for_analysis_in_R.xlsx**
 This is ***ONE*** example of how to run a pairwise comparison in MethylKit, here looking at Benthic vs Limnetic individuals.
-But in this study, XXX pairwise comparisons were made, see **XXXXXXX.csv**
+But in this study, 35 pairwise comparisons were made, see **PairwiseComparisonList.csv**
 The advantage of doing multiple pairwise comparisons is that some involve a smaller amount of samples, which means that the number of CpGs that pass the filtering cutoff of >10X for all is higher.
 To redo all the comparisons, you will need to update **Matrices_for_analysis_in_R.xlsx** and create a spreadsheet for each pairwise comparison.